Stranded (Heart song)

 "Stranded" is a song by American rock band Heart.
 It was released as the third single from the band's 10th studio album, Brigade (1990).
 It is a mid-tempo song that features Nancy Wilson on lead vocals.
 The song was released in the United States in September 1990 and in the United Kingdom two months later.

-"Stranded" climbed to number 13 on the US Billboard Hot 100 in 1990.
-It went to number one in Canada according to The Record and number two according to RPM.
+"Stranded" climbed to number 13 on the US Billboard Hot 100 and number 11 on the US Cash Box Top 100.
+It reached number one in Canada according to The Record and number two according to RPM.
 In the UK, two editions of the 12-inch single were released: the first came in a gatefold sleeve while the second was issued as a picture disc.

 Music video

 The music video comes from the perspective of several scenes.
 In addition to footage from the Brigade Tour, the majority of the video featured Nancy walking alone on the bridge at night to sitting in the living room, and lying on a pile of leaves inside of an empty arena.
 Howard Leese makes an appearance in the night scene during the solo.